askfrsltn/skills_profile_dashboard/README.md

         $(".scorecard-animation").click(function(){
             $(this).toggleClass("is-open");
         });
-- ***Copy the score choice and formatting into face score circle** - 2 functions to get a score from scorecircle and set it to scorecard face-front with proper color - TRAVERSING functionality for all the cards. works for the cards on theory sections:
+- ***Copy the score choice and formatting into face score circle** - 2 functions to get a score from score circle and set it to scorecard face-front with proper colour - TRAVERSING functionality for all the cards. works for the cards on theory sections:

         $(".score-circle").click(function(){
             let scoreChoice= $(this).text();